retest/recheck-web/README.md

 ### Installing

-Installation is as easy as downloading the jar or adding the dependency to your maven or gradle.
+Installation is as easy as downloading the jar and adding it as a dependency.

 ## License